nodeloophole/nodeloophole.github.io/content.md

 * Don't shield the team from the numbers
 * Keep everyone abreast of the latest information
-* No hidden agendas, side-conversations, or masked motives
-* Not all devs need to be "behind a wall"
+* Not all devs want to be "behind a wall"

 ---
 ##### Project management helps efficiency